rovinski/rovinski.github.io/index.md

 * [Migration] -- You can skip this if you haven't used Hydejack before.
 {:.related-posts.faded}

+Open `index.md` to edit this text.

 ## Support
 Should you have any trouble with the theme, you can send me an email at [mail@qwtel.com](mailto:mail@qwtel.com).
-I try to answer within 1 business day, but sometimes I answer instantly when a mail makes it though the priority filter.
+I try to answer within 1 business day.
+Sometimes I answer instantly, when a mail makes it through the priority filter 😉

+Open `index.md` to edit this text.

 [blog]: https://qwtel.com/hydejack/blog/
 [portfolio]: https://qwtel.com/hydejack/projects/